dsl-logo

 Banking

-• A good credit score is usually anything above 661
+• A good credit score is usually anything in the 600 to 700 range

-• Having a good credit score may make it easier and cheaper to get credit
+• Having a good credit score may make it easier to get credit and reduce the amount of interest you have to pay

 If you’re applying for a loan or credit card, you might have read that you’ll need a ‘good’ credit score or rating.